14 Awesome Spanish Presentations to Introduce Vocabulary to Beginners in Your Classroom

 I’d also suggest you change the title to Los cuartos de la casa or add the article to En casa (at home) so that it becomes En la casa.

-- Presentations are indeed great tools (if used properly) but not an absolute necessity in your class.
-It’s important that you set your learning goal before you decide to use them and not the other way around.
+• Not an absolute necessity.
+It’s important that you set your learning goals before you decide to use them and not the other way around.
 It’s important to be purposeful with PowerPoints and make sure it’s not the only way you introduce new vocabulary—the novelty will wear off and your students will get bored.